The Nonverbal Interview: What You Don’t Say is Often More Important than What You Do

 Our team of experienced marketing recruiters has written before with practical advice for D.C. marketing and communications job seekers about how to prepare for an interview, such as doing your research, getting your resume ready, showing up on time, and so on.
 But beyond an impressive resume and perfect preparation, what can really set you apart from the next candidate are those oft overlooked nonverbal behaviors that leave a lasting impression – for better or worse.

 Based on our experience interviewing thousands of qualified candidates for marketing and communications jobs in D.C., we must emphasize the power of nonverbal communication in the interview process.
 In fact, even something as seemingly basic as offering a lifeless versus a strong handshake sets the tone and makes an impression.

-We recently came across a worthwhile article, What You Don’t Say Can Help You Win That Job, in the August 3, 2014, issue of the Washington Post that we wanted to share with our readers.
-This article confirms what we already know to be true: That your interview begins well before you’re seated around a conference table.
+The Washington Post wrote an article in August 2014 confirming what we already know to be true: That your interview begins well before you’re seated around a conference table.
 From what you do while you’re waiting in the lobby to the facial expressions you use and—yes—even your handshake, your interviewers are taking note.

 The goal of a successful interview is to showcase your talents along with your social skills, so it is important to be mindful of these subtle, but impactful nonverbal cues: